arteam/simple-json-rpc/README.md

 application.

 The goal is to provide a simple, fast and reliable way to integrate JSON-RPC 2.0 into a Java application on the server and/or the client side.
-You need to configure either `JsonRpcClient` or `JsonRpcServer` and implement transport code: the library takes care of the rest.
-No manual JSON transformation, reflection and manual error handling: just a service interface with annotations.
-Even this is not a requirement: there is a fluent API on the client side if you prefer builder-style APIs.
+You need to configure respectively `JsonRpcServer` or `JsonRpcClient` and implement transport code: the library takes care of the rest.
+No manual JSON transformation, reflection and manual error handling, just a service interface with annotations.
+Even this is not a requirement!
+There is a fluent API on the client side if you prefer builder style APIs.
 The library is a JSON-RPC 2.0 compliant implementation, so it should support handle all kind of JSON-RPC requests (correct or malformed).
 It doesn't depend on any transport protocol, an application server, or a DI framework.